etolo/lectures/Week04/class/Seminar4.md

 ### Colour images
 ![alt text](https://github.com/lse-st449/lectures/raw/master/Week04/class/graphs/cat.png)
-Colour images often have higher resolutions.
-In this cat photo, one pixel has 3 dimensions, i.e., the RGB channels.
+In this beautiful cat photo, one pixel has 3 dimensions, i.e., the RGB channels.
 The shape of this image is 178x218x3.
 Each element in one pixel is a number between 0 and 255.

 How are colour images stored?